Mithesh14/to-do-list/README.md

 # To Do List
-✏️ A simple todo list to organize and prioritize tasks ❗
+✏️ A simple todo list developed using html, css and javascript to organize and prioritize tasks ❗

  # Project deployed at